Vorlonhomeworld/BBCL/16 Who's on first.md

 ## CAR, CDR....what a minute, what?!

-  CAR and CDR were designed by John McCarthy to allow easy access into parts of a list so that the components of that list could be easily addressed.
-They were developed back in 1950 when John McCarthy was designing Lisp (this is before it was called Common Lisp) on an IBM 704.
-This computer had registers that were named "A", "B", "C", and although the registers could be accessed directly, it was a bit cumbersome to do so as one address was constant and the other one was not.
+  CAR and CDR go back to the beginning of Lisp, when John McCarthy was designing Lisp itself.
+He had an [IBM 704](https://www.computerhistory.org/chess/stl-431614f6482e6/) to work with at the time.
+Now that particular computer didn't have address registers , but instead, had index registers.
+Remember, we talked a bit about computer registers in [chapter 9](https://github.com/Vorlonhomeworld/BBCL/blob/main/9%20S-Expressions%2C%20The%20math%20notation%20of%20Common%20Lisp.md) of this book?

+  The index registers were called A, B and C